Night in Motion

-"Night in Motion" is a song recorded by German act U96, released in 1993 as the second single from their second album, Replugged (1993).
-It was successful on the charts in Europe, peaking within the top 10 in Austria, Finland, Germany, Lithuania and Sweden.
-On the Eurochart Hot 100, it reached number 25 in October 1993.
-Outside Europe, the song was a huge hit in Israel, peaking at number-one in August 1993.
+"Night in Motion" is a song recorded by German musical act U96, released in 1993 by label Urban as the second single from their second album, Replugged (1993).
+It was written by its co-producer Alex Christensen with Ingo Hauss, Helmut Hoinkis, Hayo Panarinfo.
+The single was a hit on the charts in Europe, peaking within the top-10 in Austria, Finland, Germany, Lithuania and Sweden.
+Outside Europe, the song was a huge hit in Israel, peaking at number-one.

 Critical reception

 Raùl Cairo from Pan-European magazine Music & Media wrote that the song "has a strong potential to cross over to more pop oriented audiences".

+Chart performance

+"Night in Motion" was successful on the singles charts in several countries in Europe, entering the top-10 in Austria (7), Finland (7), Germany (9), Lithuania (6), and Sweden (10).
+In Germany, it spent two weeks as number nine and 16 weeks within the German Singles Chart.
+Additionally, it was a top-20 hit in Switzerland, a top-30 hit in France, and a top-40 hit in the Netherlands.
+The single debuted on the Eurochart Hot 100 at number 55 on 21 August 1993, after charting in Austria, Denmark, Germany, Sweden and Switzerland.
+It peaked at number 25 seven weeks later, after charting also in Belgium and Finland.
+On the European Dance Radio Chart, "Night in Motion" also peaked at number 25.
+Outside Europe the song reached number-one in Israel in late August 1993.